Critical Care Nurse

 To be a critical care nurse, you will first need to be a registered nurse with at least a diploma in nursing, Associate Degree in Nursing (ADN), or a Bachelor's Degree in Nursing (BSN).
 Though certification is not required for practice in a specialty like critical care, many nurses decide to become certified.

 The requirements vary from state to state and are dictated by each states Board of Nursing.
 Many nursing schools offer students exposure to critical care, but most of a critical-care nurses specialty education and orientation are provided by his or her employer.

-Advanced practice nurses must earn an advanced degree, either at the masters or doctoral level.
+Advanced practice nurses must earn an advanced degree, either a Master of Science in Nursing (MSN) or doctorate.
 If you are interested in becoming a critical care nurse, check out the following resources.